 Drivers tend to be the most common type of power tools used for automotive applications.
 Tightening and loosening fasteners, drivers take out the need for hand-driven screwdrivers.
 Most are either electric screwdrivers or impact drivers; the right choice depends on the amount of torque you need since impact drivers can deliver greater amounts of force.

 Drills tend to be useful when it comes to making upgrades to certain parts that can't be mounted directly.
 Accessories and performance upgrades, for example, may require pre-drilled holes in order to be secured to the vehicle.

 Extensive upgrades or automotive alterations can require a saw or grinder to cut away body panels, smooth surfaces, or otherwise alter the vehicle in drastic ways.
 Restoration projects also tend to require heavy-duty tools like these if there is a significant amount of damage or rust.

 Top Brands of Automotive Power Tools

 Milwaukee Tool is a company that has made a name for itself when it comes to reliable power tools.
 In particular, the company specializes in cordless power tools with a focus on interchangeable, sharable batteries and charger accessories.
 For automotive work, we recommend options like the Impact Wrench, which can be used for automotive and general work.

 It's no mistake that Black+Decker has become a staple of many power tool sets.
 Starting as two separate shops and companies, Black+Decker has the development of portable power tools in its DNA.
-The company's mark on automotive work is no different.
-Check out the Drill and Impact Driver Combo for a great automotive tool.
+Check out the Black+Decker 20V MAX Cordless Drill/Driver.

 Automotive Power Tool Pricing